mode13h/RomanNumeralGenerator/README.md

 # Build instructions

-Ensure that Gradle and a Java compiler is instaleld on your machine.
+Ensure that Gradle and a Java compiler is installed on your machine.
 If you have a working build environment, then
 ```
 gradle build
 ```